chris-e-green/chris-e-green.github.io/index.md

+# New:
+I've started [documenting](./apple-pascal-notes.md) my exploration of the Apple II Pascal p-code runtimes.

 # Projects here:

 [BBoot](https://github.com/chris-e-green/b-boot) - an ancient DOS boot sector (in 80x86 assembler) to allow booting from the second floppy drive